BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

     * So many permutations with this...really difficult, but often referenced with d'A analysis online
 * Other Ciphers
     * [Nihillist Cipher](https://en.wikipedia.org/wiki/Nihilist_cipher)
-        * Is a numeric based symemetric key cipher
+        * Is a numeric based symmetric key cipher
         * If you load the cipher into [CryptoCrack](https://sites.google.com/site/cryptocrackprogram) the initial analysis points to possible Nhillist
         * Background -
             * d'A _was_ born in Russia...maybe this is a nationalistic callback for him?
-            * The dust jacket states "D'Agapeyeff was an intelligence officer in the First World War...in the Baltic until 1921 where he gained a knowledge of espionage and counter-espionage activites between Germany and Russia
+            * The dust jacket states "D'Agapeyeff was an intelligence officer in the First World War...in the Baltic until 1921 where he gained a knowledge of espionage and counter-espionage activities between Germany and Russia
     * Mirabeau Cipher
-        * A strange lack of informaiton regaurding this cipher on the web.
-Supposedly, [this french guy](https://en.wikipedia.org/wiki/Honor%C3%A9_Gabriel_Riqueti,_comte_de_Mirabeau) used a simple numeric subsistion system involving grouping seemingly arbitrary letters into groups of 5 and assigning a group # of a letter # within the group to create two digit pairs which were then sent out as the cipher.
+        * A strange lack of information regarding this cipher on the web.
+Supposedly, [this french guy](https://en.wikipedia.org/wiki/Honor%C3%A9_Gabriel_Riqueti,_comte_de_Mirabeau) used a simple numeric substitution system involving grouping seemingly arbitrary letters into groups of 5 and assigning a group # of a letter # within the group to create two digit pairs which were then sent out as the cipher.
     * [Vigenère](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher)
     * d'A was in WWI?
 Maybe [ADFGVX](https://en.wikipedia.org/wiki/ADFGVX_cipher)?
-    * [MONOME-DINOME](https://www.cryptogram.org/downloads/aca.info/ciphers/MonomeDinome.pdf) seems vaugely numeric looking...
+    * [MONOME-DINOME](https://www.cryptogram.org/downloads/aca.info/ciphers/MonomeDinome.pdf) seems vaguely numeric looking...
     * Polybius Squares, Bifid, Trifid, Tap Codes, Tridigital, Morbit, Rail fence, Porta, etc.
     * <small>Honestly, it's anyone's guess.</small>